 As a processing archivist, my main responsibility is organizing and describing unique historical material.
 In cooperation with team mebers responsible for accessioning, cataloging, conservation, public service, and many other functions, my work assists scholars and other users with their research.
 I help coordinate the physical movement and disposition of collections, and publish guides that represent them intellectually.

 - MLS from San Jose State with an Archives concentration

 - BA in American Studies/Folklore from UNC-Chapel Hill

-I've worked at Stanford for over five years, processing collections for Manuscripts, University Archives and the Archive of Recorded Sound.
-My background is in media, popular culture, radicalism, local history and especially music.
+I've worked at Stanford for over ten years, processing collections for Manuscripts, University Archives and the Archive of Recorded Sound.
+My background is in media, 20th century history, popular culture, Californiana, radicalism, art, and especially music.
 A long time ago I catalogued sound recordings and scores, and I still have more than a little bit of cataloger in me.
-The preservation of audiovisual materials is an ongoing concern, and I also try to keep up with trends in contemporary librarianship including copyright, crowdsourcing and linked data.
-I'm editor of the Association of Recorded Sound Collections newsletter, of which I've been a member since 2000.
-I was also very proud to be an advisory panelist for the Performing Arts section of the NEH Preservation & Access Grant Program in December 2012.

 When I’m not at work I’m usually eating, playing records, or riding my bicycle.
-I'm addicted to Northern Californian nature, and I get real mean if I don't hug a tree at least once a week.
-I also collect photographs, magazines and ephemera and try to share as much of it as possible.
+I'm addicted to nature, and hike and camp as frequently as possible.
+I also collect photographs, magazines and ephemera and try to share it.